ulenarofmondarth/sphinx-docs/docs/use-cases.rst

 Build Documentation Site
 ------------------------

-To simply build the site for you documentation:
+To simply build the site for your documentation:

 .. code:: bash